mateusz-miernik/query_rest_api/README.md

 # Description

-A script that can query a rest API.
+A script that can query a REST API.
 Script can take two parameters from commandline - API key and MAC address.
 It makes request to https://macaddress.io/ website.

 # Requirements